-- 9. The fact Mr. Chazzan has assigned him to sit on the floor reveals that he is focused on the beggar's social standing rather than his authentic interest in studying the Word of God. - 10.
-This attitude followed by his actions means Chazzan is "committing sin," indicated by the present active indicative of the verb ἐργάζομαι (ergázomai): "to engage in an activity that involves effort." - 11.
+- 10. This attitude followed by his actions means Chazzan is "committing sin," indicated by the present active indicative of the verb ἐργάζομαι (ergázomai): "to engage in an activity that involves effort." - 11.
 This activity is what goes on the in the soul of Mr. Chazzan.
-He is out of fellowship and as a result his decision-making is influenced by his trend of partiality toward Golden Fingers and haughtiness toward Poor Beggar. - The present tense of ergázomai is aoristic, or instantaneous.
-The action was 12. begun and completed at that moment.
-Partiality was a behavior pattern of the Chazzan's, he pulled the volitional trigger to commit that sin toward Golden Fingers and then showed impartiality toward the Poor Beggar by telling him to sit on the floor. - What results from the action of this verb is "sin," the noun ἁμαρτία 13. (hamartía), the direct object of ergázomai.
+He is out of fellowship and as a result his decision-making is influenced by his trend of partiality toward Golden Fingers and haughtiness toward Poor Beggar. - 12.
+The present tense of ergázomai is aoristic, or instantaneous.
+The action was begun and completed at that moment.
+Partiality was a behavior pattern of the Chazzan's, he pulled the volitional trigger to commit that sin toward Golden Fingers and then showed impartiality toward the Poor Beggar by telling him to sit on the floor. - What results from the action of this verb is "sin," the noun ἀμαρτία 13. (hamartía), the direct object of ergázomai.
 The sequence here begins with a mental attitude: divorcement from the guidance of the Holy Spirit in status quo carnality. - 14.
 This is accompanied by a sequence of circumstances that has placed Mr. Chazzan in a negative relationship with Golden Fingers.
-This caused Mr. Chazzan to show him partiality in the seating arrangement of the synagogue while then being impartial toward the Poor Beggar's seating. - This results in sin.
-And the sin of partiality is referenced back to the Royal 15.
-Law that was amplified in the previous verse, "You shall unconditionally love from personal integrity those you encounter." - 16.
+This caused Mr. Chazzan to show him partiality in the seating arrangement of the synagogue while then being impartial toward the Poor Beggar's seating. - 15.
+This results in sin.
+And the sin of partiality is referenced back to the Royal Law that was amplified in the previous verse, "You shall unconditionally love from personal integrity those you encounter." - 16.
 The Royal Law is James's term for what Moses wrote in Leviticus 19:18, "You shall love your neighbor as yourself."
-No other writers in the Tanakh make reference to this law beyond Moses. - 17.
-We have noted that the Royal Law is mentioned in the New Testament twenty times by six authors within 10 books including three Gospels and seven Epistles.
+No other writers in the Tanakh refer to this law beyond Moses. - We have noted that the Royal Law is mentioned in the New Testament 17. twenty times by six authors within 10 books including three Gospels and seven Epistles. - 18.
+James continues by driving home the point that those who violate the Royal Law stand "convicted," an excellent translation of the verb, ἐλέγχω (elénchō). - 19.
+The Messianic Jews are familiar with the Mosaic Law and the commandment referenced in Leviticus.
+James now brings it into the theology of the New Testament. - 20.
+These Jews understand the reference, its application, and its obvious continuance into the Church Age, a doctrinal fact confirmed nineteen more times within the New Testament canon.